edemaine/svgtiler/README.md

 own JavaScript code, e.g., converting ASCII art embedded within a webpage into SVG drawings.

-## Mapping Files: .txt, .js, .coffee, .jsx, .cjsx
+## Mapping Files: .txt, .js, .jsx, .civet, .coffee, .cjsx

 In general, mapping files provide a partial mapping from tile names (which are generally strings) to SVG content or other image files.